k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 The behaviors described above are implemented by a set of workflow orchestration agents and worker sub-agents, represented as Broadway actors and flows within the AI Fusion framework.

 Together, these flows implement the reasoning, decision-making, and execution semantics of the AI Reasoning and Action phase, while keeping the workflow modular, extensible, and easy to evolve.
-When used, implementor shall provide them the right inputs, like prompts and list of tags of tools and worker agents.
-Read [here]() for more information.